Dynamical Fractional and Multifractal Fields: Multifractal random fields and the induced nonlinear dynamics

 \section{Multifractal random fields and the induced nonlinear dynamics}

 This Section is devoted to the design of an additional nonlinear interaction term in the fractional evolution of Proposition \ref{Prop:StatPropFracDyn} able to reproduce the observed multifractal nature of fluid turbulence.
 As mentioned earlier, the Gaussian framework that has been developed implies necessarily a spectrum of exponents $\zeta_q$ of high-order structure functions (Eq. \ref{eq:SqTurbu}) that behaves linearly with the order $q$.
 Inspired by the structure of probabilistic objects known as Multiplicative Chaos (MC) and related Multifractal processes, we will end up with a quadratic interaction that once added to the forced fractional linear evolution (Eq. \ref{eq:FracDynLPHNonuF}) supports the development of non-Gaussian fluctuations.
+As it is mentioned in the Introduction, MC is one of the first such probabilistic constructions which is statistically homogeneous.
+It was introduced in a turbulent context \cite{Man72} and further developed from a mathematical point of view \cite{Kah85,RhoVar14}, to reproduce the probabilistic nature of the turbulent energy dissipation as a field with lognormal statistics and a long range correlation structure.
+Again, roughly speaking, it is defined as the exponential of a Gaussian field with logarithmic covariance.
 Numerical investigations detailed in the next Section furthermore indicate the multifractal behavior of this nonlinear evolution.